 Would my blog wife marry this one in a fake a ceremony with this one while surrounded by witches or slip it one too many hallucinogenic herbs?
-Find out here!
+Find out in her review here!

 School is still in session in this blog as we’ve chose a high school movie theme for this month.
 It’s my pick this week, which I’d like to preface by saying (a) I thought it would be way better and (b) it wasn’t as bad as Monkey’s Paw.
 Nothing can possibly be worse than Monkey’s Paw.

 All Cheerleaders Die